yugabyte/yugabyte-db/docs/content/preview/explore/query-1-performance/pg-stat-progress-create-index.md

 - In YugabyteDB, the `pg_stat_progress_create_index` view is a local view; it only has entries for CREATE INDEX commands issued by local YSQL clients.

 - In PostgreSQL, `tuples_done` and `tuples_total` refer to the tuples of the _index_.
 However, in YugabyteDB, these fields refer to the tuples of the _indexed table_.
-This applies only to partial indexes, where the reported progress will be less than the actual progress. `tuples_total` is an estimate that is retrieved from `pg_class.reltuples`.
+This applies only to partial indexes, where the reported progress is less than the actual progress. `tuples_total` is an estimate that is retrieved from `pg_class.reltuples`.
 - In YugabyteDB, the values for `tuples_done` and `tuples_total` for temporary indexes are not displayed unlike PostgreSQL, because these columns reflect tuples of the indexed table.

 ## Example